 In the field of digital marketing, this type of data is mainly gathered by advertisers when users visit their website, thanks to cookies, web analytics tools, or even subscription forms.
 It can be behavioural (interests, records, purchase intent...) or socio-demographic (age, socio-professional group...).Learn more with third-party datathird-party dataUnlike first- and second-party data, third-party data are gathered by third-party specialists (retargeters, DMPs...).
 The latter provide this type of data to advertisers and publishers to help them fine-tune their targeting strategy and increase their audience base.
 Learn more (i.e. additional data from external partners), unlike data lakes which do not include the latter as they are reserved for internal use.

 What are the advantages of both approaches?

 Pierre Harand: In a company, the fields of application of a data lake are broader than those of a DMP, and they extend beyond advertising.
-They involve several company departments and functions, such as pricing, merchandisingmerchandisingMerchandising is a set of techniques that aim at optimising the display and setting of a product in retail space, in order to improve turnover.
+They involve several company departments and functions, such as pricing, merchandisingmerchandisingMerchandising is a set of techniques that aim at optimising the display and positioning of a product in retail space in order to improve turnover.
 Learn more, logistics, production and inventory.
 A data lake is more of a cold exploration and processing tool.